stormpath/express-stormpath/docs/source/configure_angular.rst

 dependencies of our application, and we need to configure some of the magic that will happen with the `UI Router`_ module.

-Add Stormpath to the Agnular Application
+Add Stormpath to the Angular Application
 ==========================================

 We need to manually declare the Stormpath Angular SDK as a module